 The following map summarizes the findings that were described above.
 It shows the certified visas for the top five H-1B jobs.
 The different colors indicate the starting year of the visas, the circles indicate the base salary:

 Studying the data to help your H-1B application might help, but only to a certain extent.
 For now, we only know this: we’re not sure how Trump and his administration are going to crack down on the H-1B visas, but the above already gives a good idea: outsourcing companies are probably the first to be tackled by a reform in the H-1B program and, on a higher level, the tech industry in more populated states are the first ones to feel the effects.
 Also, the requirements for the candidates will likely become stricter.

-Would you like to analyze the data for yourself?
-Ted Kwartler will guide you through it with a series of R tutorials!
-Get started with the first part of the series now!
+Go ahead and analyze the data for yourself!
+DataCamp instructor Ted Kwartler will guide you through it with a series of R tutorials!

 - Web Scraping and Parsing Data in R | Exploring H-1b Data Pt.
 1: In the first part of the tutorial series, you'll learn how you can gather data about H1B visas through web scraping with R. Get started here!